 This post contains affiliate links.
 Click here to read my full disclosure policy.
 I recently alluded to a new undertaking for 2016 for me and thought I'd share what I've learned about this new hobby of Bible art journaling so far.
 In the same way that I accidentally...

+This post may contain affiliate links.
+Click here to read my full disclosure policy.
 I'm happy to welcome a guest writer to the blog today.
-In late November of last year, when I shared this blog post to the CC Official Facebook page, I connected with another fan of Eurogames, Renée Harris.
-A kindred spirit, Renée and I discussed favorite board games...
+In late November of last year, when I shared this blog post to the CC Official Facebook page, I connected with another fan of...

-As promised, the final set of Minecraft™sentences that correspond with Classical Conversations' Essentials of the English Language (EEL) guide have now been uploaded to the Essentials tier of CC Connected.
-Subscribers should search for the...
+This post may contain affiliate links.
+Click here to read my full disclosure policy.
+As promised, the final set of Minecraft™sentences that correspond with Classical Conversations' Essentials of the English Language (EEL) guide have now been uploaded to the Essentials...

+This post may contain affiliate links.
+Click here to read my full disclosure policy.
 Happy 2016, friends!
-As we embark on this new trip around the sun, I wanted to share this desktop wallpaper that I designed, which features a prayer attributed to Saint Agnes Cathedral: “O God of new beginnings and wonderful surprises, thank you for the gift of a new...
+As we embark on this new trip around the sun, I wanted to share this desktop wallpaper that I designed, which features a prayer attributed to Saint Agnes...

 If you are a member of a Classical Conversations (CC) community, then you are probably aware of the subscription service CC Connected (C3), an online membership that gives you access to a rich variety of resources through CC’s website.
 Today I want to tell you a little about some features of a C3 subscription that you may not have yet discovered.
 As you’ll soon see, a C3 subscription is worth significantly more than its price tag.